bonsaibauer/CSM.TmpeSync/README.md

 - `-ModDirectory <path>` – override the installation target for a single run.
 - `-GameDirectory`, `-SteamModsDir`, `-HarmonySourceDir`, `-CsmSourceDir`, `-TmpeSourceDir` – override paths captured in the profile when needed.

-Dependency updates copy the latest Harmony, TM:PE, and CSM libraries from Steam into `lib/`.
-Remove that directory to force a clean refresh.
+Dependency updates copy the latest Harmony, TM:PE, and CSM libraries from Steam into the working cache.
+Remove those directories to force a clean refresh.
 The build prefers MSBuild from Visual Studio Build Tools and automatically falls back to the `dotnet` CLI only when MSBuild is unavailable.

-## Manual Installation
+## Manual installation

 Package the contents of `src/CSM.TmpeSync/bin/<Configuration>/net35/` together with `scripts/install.ps1`.
 On the target machine run: